 In May 2016, the MFA hosted a seminar titled, "Religious Freedom and Protecting Religious Minorities."
 This conference was hosted in conjunction with Finn Church Aid, the Finnish Ecumenical Council, and the Network of Religious and Traditional Peacemakers.
-Minister for Foreign Affairs Timo Soini delivered the opening remarks for the event, focusing on the protection of religious minorities and CVE and calling "mediation and support to dialogue between cultures and religions" a "foreign policy priority."
-62 and security."63 This suggests that Finland recognizes the strong relationship between religious freedom and national security.
+Minister for Foreian Affairs Timo Soini delivered the opening remarks for the event, focusing on the protection of religious minorities and CVE and calling "mediation and support to dialogue between cultures and religions" a "foreign policy priority."6263

-The MFA notes that the purpose of the conference was to "increase awareness of the promotion and protection of the freedom of religion or conviction" and to "deal with the freedom of religion or conviction from the point of view of peace
+The MFA notes that the purpose of the conference was to "increase awareness of the promotion and protection of the freedom of religion or conviction" and to "deal with the freedom of religion or conviction from the point of view of peace and security."
+This suggests that Finland recognizes the strong relationship between religious freedom and national security.

 In 2013, Finland founded and is still the main donor to the Network for Religious and Traditional Peacemakers, a global organization with connections to the UN and various faith-based intergovernmental organizations that is dedicated to connecting government actors with traditional and religious peacemakers in support of conflict transformation and dialogue efforts.
-The Network is actively involved in supporting peace processes throughout Africa and South-Central and Fast Asia.64
+The Network is actively involved in supporting peace processes throughout Africa and South-Central and East Asia.64